scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## SCION Packet Header Format {#format}

-The SCION packet header is composed of a common header, an address header, a path header, and an optional extension header, see {{figure-2}} below.
+The SCION packet header is composed of a common header, an address header, a path header, and an OPTIONAL extension header, see {{figure-2}} below.

 ~~~~
 +--------------------------------------------------------+